orb-lang/helm/doc/md/helm/helm-db.md

 #### protect helm\_db

-As a singleton, it should really be read only\.
+As a singleton, it should be read only\.

 ```lua
 setmetatable(helm_db, { __newindex = function()